March In London Demanding A Second Brexit Vote Draws Huge Crowds

 Protesters filled London's streets and packed Parliament Square on Saturday to demand a second referendum vote on Brexit.

-The original deadline for Britain to leave the European Union was March 29, but Prime Minister Theresa May secured a little more time from E.U. leaders to find a deal that both parties agree on.
+The original deadline for Britain to leave the European Union was March 29, but Prime Minister Theresa May secured a little more time from EU leaders to find a deal that both parties agree on.

 May has until the end of next week to get a deal through Britain's Parliament.
-If she is able to get a deal approved by Parliament in that time, the U.K. will have until May 22 to fully exit the E.U.
+If she is able to get a deal approved by Parliament in that time, the U.K. will have until May 22 to fully exit the EU.
 But if Parliament doesn't approve a deal by the end of next week, the deadline is April 12.
-At that time the U.K. would have to create a new plan or leave the E.U. with a "no-deal" Brexit.
+At that time the U.K. would have to create a new plan or leave the EU with a "no-deal" Brexit.

-A "no-deal" Brexit would result in the U.K. crashing out of the E.U., which is "effectively the world's second-largest economy," as NPR's Frank Langfitt reports.
+A "no-deal" Brexit would result in the U.K. crashing out of the EU, which is "effectively the world's second-largest economy," as NPR's Frank Langfitt reports.

 Concern over a "no-deal" Brexit had loomed over the U.K. leading up to the extension, as Parliament had twice rejected the prime minister's proposals in stunning defeats; the latest was 242 votes for, 391 votes against.